 My next project, “Auto Erotic Ethnography,” explored the boundaries between myself as observer and as subject, questioning how I represent myself in the artistic process.
 Fashioning sculptural models of my body from silicone, I created a set of re-contextualized sex toys, which I then asked people to interact with via Craigslist.
 Documenting these interactions, and presenting this documentation alongside the original sculptural pieces, I captured a blurring of sex and sexual commerce along with an interrogation of the concept of “the artist as ethnographer.”

-My current project, “Monuments to the Risen”, consists of a large-scale installation based on a series of interviews with sex workers, exploring the idea of “performative emotionality” and the cultural production of sexuality.
+My most recent project, “Monuments to the Risen”, consists of a large-scale installation based on a series of interviews with sex workers, exploring the idea of “performative emotionality” and the cultural production of sexuality.
 This project examines how sex workers construct their identities, their relationship to cultural expectations, and how their work effects their personal lives.

 Having spent the last decade examining sexual culture and commodification, I am now looking to see how these very human patterns are playing out in other alternative communities.
 I am developing a new investigative project on Cosplay that looks at the lives of people who create and wear elaborate costuming for pop-culture conventions, and the relationships between their real lives and their fantasies.
 This project has started with a breakdown of how this unique liminal space is created, with play being the way humans learn social behavior, and costuming as a way to breakthrough both personal and societal taboos.